Qiustander/qiustander.github.i/_pages/me_CN.md

 ---
-layout: page
+layout: about
-title: About Me (关于)
+title: 关于
-permalink: /
+permalink: /about_cn/
 description:

 profile: